| The following is the complete

 with controls.
 By itself, this makes the data essentially useless.

+Not totally, but pretty much so.
 For example, and I am talking not just about homeopathic

 treatments but any treatment, how do you know the change in the ferret